theobiolab/FPT_paper/README.md

 ```
 This needs singularity >= 3.10.5.
 To install singularity follow these instructions https://apptainer.org/user-docs/master/quick_start.html

-To build fpt has outside the container follow these steps (assuming ubuntu). ${path_to_FPT_repo} represents the path to the cloned FPT repository.
+To build fpt has outside the container follow these steps (assuming ubuntu). ${path_to_FPT_repo} represents the path to the FPT repository you cloned.
 1) Download libmpfr and libmpc headers:

     ```